FORARE IL CEMENTO

 • Identify all hazards, including potential ones that have not yet manifested.

-• Delimit the work area so that you can concentrate exclusively on drilling.
+• Mark out your work area so you can focus solely on drilling.

-• Check for utilities inside, around and behind the material to be drilled.
+• Check for utilities inside, around, and behind the material you are drilling.

-• Also try to locate any steel rebar.
+• Also try to identify any steel reinforcement.
 If possible, avoid it.

 • If you drill a slab, cordon off the area underneath so that mud and core cannot fall and injure someone.